Eye Of Horus – Powerful, Ancient Egyptian Symbol With Deep Meaning

 Ancient Use Of The Eye Of Horus

-Because many ancient Egyptians believed that the Eye was all-seeing, they decided that the best use for it was to bring the eye to jewelry, amulets, knives, and other items in their daily life.
+Because many ancient Egyptians believed that the Eye was all-seeing, they decided that the best use was to bring the eye to jewelry, amulets, knives, and other items in their daily life.
 By doing so, the ancient Egyptians and Palestinians thought they were being protected from evil.

 The all-seeing eye could see what was happening and then summon help for the victim.